gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "That's because they haven't rained for a while,"
 Noxy explained defensively.
-"Rash and I will probably take them out today and let them rain over the fishpond.
+"Rash and I will probably take them out today and let them do their business over the fishpond.
 Here, come with me."

-By the time they hiked down to the gorge,
+By the time they hiked down to the pen's edge.
-Big Blue and Pillow were floating fifty strides away.
+Big Blue and Pillow were floating fifty strides away in the spray of the little waterfall that tumbled down the side of the gorge.
 The bull was almost at their height, with the cow further down in his shadow.